Atlas975/Notes/MachineLearning/Transformers/Multi-headed_attention.md

 ## Multi-head benefits
+- **Capture diverse features**: enables the model to focus on different parts of the input sequence simultaneously, capturing more complex patterns.
+- **Reduced risk of overfitting**: distributes the model’s capacity across different aspects of the data, acting as a form of regularisation and improving generalisation.
+- **Enhanced parallelisation**: allows for parallel processing of attention mechanisms, leading to more efficient training and inference.
+- **Improved contextual understanding**: better understands context and relationships within the data by attending to different parts of the sequence in parallel.

 $$\color{#8DB600}\text{Which do}\color{white}\ \text{you like better, coffee or tea} \color{#8DB600}?\color{white} \to \text{sentence type focus}$$
 $$\text{Which do }\color{#FF8C00}\text{you}\ \color{white}\text{like better,}\ \color{#FF8C00}\text{coffee}\color{white}\ \text{or} \ \color{#FF8C00}\text{tea} \color{white} \text{?}\to \text{object focus}$$